 Fleming also leads Commercial Derivative Programs for Boeing Commercial Airplanes.
 In this capacity, Fleming is responsible for program management of new derivative airplanes from initial offering through certification and entry into service.
 His team engages with global regulators to ensure each new product meets regulatory requirements and incorporates industry best practices.

 Previously, Fleming was vice president of Commercial Services for Boeing Global Services, the largest commercial aircraft service contractor, with responsibility for profit and loss, coordinated selling, sales generation and marketing activities.

-Concurrent to his role as vice president of Commercial Services, Fleming serves as vice president of Fleet Services for Boeing Commercial Airplanes.
-Appointed to this role in July 2014, he is responsible for managing a broad range of products and services from GoldCare managed services, to freighter conversions, airplane upgrades and other maintenance services.
+In 2014, Fleming was appointed vice president of Fleet Services for Boeing Commercial Airplanes where he managed a broad range of products and services from Global Fleet Care managed services to freighter conversions, airplane upgrades and other maintenance services.

 Fleming earned a bachelor’s degree in mechanical engineering from the University of Arizona and a master’s degree in environmental engineering from the University of California, Irvine.